jeffreysorgen/golf-club-sensors/activity.md

 - It might just be the other 2 axes from the accelerometer.
 In this case, don't include the axis to which gravity is applied.
 Only use the other 2, and when they're below a threshold, they're still.
 (Having said that, I believe the gyro will be even more obvious)

 #
+# steps five and six
 ##### Step Five:
 ## Get Gyro going
 1. Figure out the Gyro data on Monitor.
 1. Figure out how to collect gyro data.
 1. Figure out how to **add** the KWS field ('yes'|null) to that data point.
 1. Figure out how to combine data points into a **usable DATA SET** (with or without the KWS resolved)
 #
 ##### Step Six:
 ## Collect gyro data
 - Once in Ready state, figure out how to **enable the Gyro** to collect a sweep of data once motion begins.
 - Watch Gyro data in Monitor.
 Collect X,Y,Z coordinates of Gyro, as well as TIME STAMPS (so, 4 dimensions)
   - As soon as Gyro reads that it's sitting still, that's when the collection can begin.
 - WHAT do Gyroscope readings represent?
 Are these what we want for our DATA COLLECTION?
   - Will fewer data points save memory?
 Is it necessary?
 (No, for now)
 - Collect some data, and **then stop** when the Gyro is still again to SAVE THE DATA.
 ## More steps
 - The gyro/acc record movement (_HOW MUCH MOVEMENT?_)
   - This data will require normalization, eliminating noise (LEARN)
   - Then a label must be applied to the recorded data points ('yes'|null)
 - Then transmit the data points to smartphone
 - Then enables the Accelerometer again, waiting to be in Ready state again

-# Second Ending Right Here
-# MAYBE THIS SHOULD BE WHERE WE MAKE NEW PAGE INSTEAD?
 #
+# final step

+#### After collecting gyro/KWS data
+**_Accumulate all the data._**
+The final step of the project is figuring out how to send the collected data to a pool where we can use it to generate a universal dataset for **machine learning** so that we can improve our model.
+There is no user-specific information in the data being collected, so the sky is the limit.
+Collecting all the data.
+This step will be after data collection is sorted out, and PCB prototyping is being considered.

+##### But first, do step [five](#step-five) and [six](#step-six)
+_Move sections around for better clarity_

 #
-#
-#

-#### Repository Question
-- Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.

-#
-#

-### What are more parts to the project?
+# What are more parts to the project?

 #### Figure out:
 - how to determine amount of memory being used